AlessioGr/NotQuests-Docs/docs/tutorials/conversations.md

 The conversation will just end.
 No next, it'll end.

+## FAQ

+Q: Conversation delay doesn't work
+A: This feature is half-broken.
+Will fix in the future

+Q: Something went wrong
+A: Read the next section ("Something doesn't work")

+Q: My chat is disappearing, messages are disappearing, something weird with previous messages it's just weird
+A: You probably encountered the conversation packet magic / chat resotoration features, which aims to de-clutter your chat!
+Most like it, some find it weird, which is understandable.
+You can disable it in the notquests config!

+Q: Why am I getting no support in the discord?
+A: Conversations can be really complex, and thus take a LOT more time for me to understand the issue.
+And I sadly just have very little time at the moment.
+But rest assured!
+99% of issues people reported ended up being user-errors, not issues in notquests, so most issues you encounter should be fixable!
+It's just easy to make mistakes, which leads me to the next question:

+Q: Conversations are hard.
+Will you make a GUI?
+A: No Minecraft GUI, no. Those are even worse and a pure pain in the ass to use.
+Instead, I'm planning to make a nice Web UI

+Q: When will it be finished?
+A: Between 1 week and never.
+I can't give any time-frames as I don't know them myself.
+And I can't predict it because I don't know when I'm working on notquests and how long it would take.

+Q: When will this guide be improved?
+A: Same answer as above.
+Sadly, community members who figured stuff out are lazy fucks who don't share it with others.
+Probably, once you figured stuff out or become good at this, you probably won't give back and share your solution here / try to improve this guide.
+The docs and guides here are open source, so everyone can contribute, but noone wants to.
+Don't blame me!
+PLENTY of people would have the knowledge to help with these guides.
+And I'm not getting paid any more than they (and you) are (= I'm not getting paid at all).

 ## Something doesn't work!

 Every time you use `/qa reload conversations`, it'll throw warnings inside your server console if anything is wrong.
 So just read them.
 Read the damn warnings.
 They will tell you EXACTLY what went wrong.